JoshB99/FinalDailyPlanner/README.md

 # FinalDailyPlanner
-In this project we attempted to make a fully functioning application which alows you to organize you life through both daily tasks and longterm goals.
+In this project we attempted to make a fully functioning application which alows you to organize you life through both daily tasks and long-term goals.

 ### Things you will need: